kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 troubleshooting and fixing common issues, as well as a plan for how to roll back the backfill if necessary.

-If you've run through all the planning steps, it should be straight-forward to write the execution plan.

 ### Solicit Feedback!

 Once you finish the plan for your backfill, validate it with others.

-At minimum, it's a good idea to run it by the stakeholders for up- or down-stream systems from yours.
-For example, if you're planning to query another service to get all the production records, do they know that?
-Are they ok with it?
+At minimum, run it by the stakeholders for potentially impacted systems systems.
+For example, if you're planning to query another service to get all the production records, is the service owner with that approach?

-Another good group is teammates, local experts, or more senior engineers who might be able to point out potential blind spots.
+Another good group to target is teammates, local experts, or more senior engineers who might be able to point out potential blind spots.
 When reviewing designs with others, something I try to keep in mind is that the goal is to build a better or more resilient design.
 Feedback is a good thing!

 ## Test